Updated: September 9, 2020

-Recent news have reported people losing money in their savings account because of ATM skimming.
+Recent news has reported people losing money in their savings account because of ATM skimming.

 ATM skimming is when thieves use hidden electronics to steal the personal information stored on your card and record your PIN number so they can make a duplicate card and withdraw your cash on another machine.